Easy Cheesy Corn Fritters

 How to flip: it’s best to use a thin metal spatula and gently slide it under a fritter.
 Quickly flip the fritter and try not to move them around too much.
 As long as you keep the fritters around 3 inches in diameter and no bigger, you shouldn’t have a problem flipping them.

-Take cooked fritters out of the pan and place them on the prepared wire rack.
+Take cooked fritters out of the pan and place them on the wire rack covered with paper towel.

 Can I Freeze Corn Fritters?